rolandjansky/athena/Trigger/TriggerCommon/TriggerMenuMT/python/HLTMenuConfig/Bjet/docs/bjet_configuration.md

        - DL1d_loose: `HLT_{jc_key}BTagging.DL1d20210519r22_pb`, `.DL1d20210519r22_pc`, `.DL1d20210519r22_pu`
        - DL1d: `HLT_{jc_key}BTagging.DL1d20210528r22_pb`, `.DL1d20210528r22_pc`, `.DL1d20210528r22_pu`

-     For more informations on the specific flavour-tagging algorithms consult [atlassoftwaredocs-ftag](https://atlassoftwaredocs.web.cern.ch/_staging/create-ftag-guides/guides/ftag/).
+     For more informations on the specific flavour-tagging algorithms consult [atlassoftwaredocs-ftag](https://atlassoftwaredocs.web.cern.ch/_staging/create-ftag-guides/guides/ftag/).\
-     In the end the BTaggingContainer, with the decorated b-tagging probabilities, will be returned.
+     For the "old" Run2 taggers the calibration of the algorithms are stored in the conditions database.
+The function `JetTagCalibConfig` is a condition algorithm that takes care of loading the correct calibrations
      ```python
+       acc.merge(JetTagCalibCfg(ConfigFlags, scheme="Trig",
+                             TaggerList=ConfigFlags.BTagging.Run2TrigTaggers,
+                             NewChannel = [f"{inputJetsPrefix}->{inputJetsPrefix},AntiKt4EMTopo"]))
+     ```
+     This is then also added to the ComponentAccumulator.\
+     In the end the ComponentAccumulator will be returned
+     ```python
-       return [acc,BTagName]
+       return acc
      ```

 ## TrigBjetHypo